AUTOMATIC1111/stable-diffusion-webui/README.md

 - Enabled by default through **Settings → Optimizations → Fuse GroupNorm and SiLU on Apple Silicon**.

 This is a focused fusion; convolutions and residual additions still use PyTorch MPS.
 A larger block-level MPSGraph prototype was tested and deliberately rejected because it was about 1% slower end to end and produced a larger numerical delta without a speed benefit.

+### Exact-parity fused GEGLU

+The SD 1.x transformer feed-forward path normally stores a GELU result and then launches a separate multiply.
+On Apple Silicon, the fork combines the lookup and multiply into one Metal dispatch.

+- The model's linear projection still runs normally, so active LoRAs and other projection hooks remain compatible.
+- A one-time 65,536-entry FP16 table is generated with the installed PyTorch MPS GELU implementation.
+The table is 128 KB and maps every possible half-precision gate value to PyTorch's exact result.
+- The fused output was byte-identical to PyTorch at all SD 1.x transformer shapes for batch one and batch two.
+- CPU, FP32, training/autograd, incompatible layouts, disabled settings, and runtime failures use the original PyTorch implementation.
+- Enabled by default through **Settings → Optimizations → Fuse GEGLU on Apple Silicon**.

 ### Unified-memory-aware attention